Promote Your Event

 Sportzhub.com has been around since 1999, and have a dedicated community/audience across NZ, Australia and Asia Pacific.
 Organisers can either sign up or click here for your first event load.
 If you already have an account, sign-in at the top right home page and use your dashboard to add a new event.
 Listing service is free, or you can pay for enhanced features.
 Events sports - run, MTB, cycle, tri, multi, swim, snow or any sport events.
 This site also features a sport business directory for services like timing, photography, catering and merchandise.

-There are many other sites across New Zealand where you can list your event.
+There are many other sites across New Zealand where you can list your event such as these suggestions below.
 However these may have fees, ticketing requirements and/or event category conditions associated with them:

 - What's Hot New Zealand (destination-nz.com)